Weeks-S/Library-Management-System-Using-ASP.NET-Core-Web-API/README.md

 ## Database

-The application uses PostgreSQL.
+The application uses PostgreSQL with Entity Framework Core.
+The database schema includes:

+- **Users**: User accounts with authentication
+- **Books**: Book catalog with title, author, and stock information

 Update the connection string in your `.env` file to point to your database instance.

 ## Authentication

 The API uses JWT (JSON Web Tokens) for authentication.
 Include the token in the Authorization header as `Bearer <token>` for protected endpoints.

+## Book Management

+Books can be added by providing just the title - the system automatically fetches detailed information (author, etc.) from the OpenLibrary API.
+The stock is initialized to 1 and can be updated manually.

 ## Development

 - Use `dotnet watch run` for hot reloading during development
 - Swagger UI provides interactive API documentation
 - Entity Framework migrations handle database schema changes
+- Clean architecture ensures maintainable and testable code

 ## License

-This is a template project.
+This is a library management system project.
 Modify and use according to your needs.